 “The best-laid plans of mice and men often go awry,” goes the saying.
 A virus pandemic has shown the fissures in our island economies.
 Lives may be lost, and livelihoods will be forever changed.
 A collective reckoning by the players in the regional industry must occur to mitigate a recurrence of this economic tsunami in the future.
 Individual island by island won’t cut it.
-The festivals and Carnivals are off for now, but their renaissance must be guided by cooperation at all levels, public and private.
+The Caribbean music festivals and Carnivals are off for now, but their renaissance must be guided by cooperation at all levels, public and private.
 We can’t let this happen again.

 © 2020, Nigel A. Campbell.
 All Rights Reserved.